 Dynamic DNS service is used to keep a domain name pointing to the same computer or server connected to the Internet despite the fact that the address (IP address) of the computer keeps changing.
-This service is useful to anyone who wants to operate a server (web server, mail server, ftp server, irc server etc) connected to the Internet with a dynamic IP or for someone who wants to connect to an office computer or server from a remote location with software such as pcAnywhere.
+This service is useful to anyone who wants to operate a server (web server, mail server, FTP server, IRC server, etc) connected to the Internet with a dynamic IP or for someone who wants to connect to an office computer or server from a remote location with software such as pcAnywhere.

-To setup your Dynamic DNS, please do the following:
+To set up your Dynamic DNS, please do the following:

-1. Log into your easyDNS account
+1. Log into your easyDNS account.

-3. Click on the MODULAR EDITOR tab
+3. Click on the EDIT icon for DYNAMIC RECORDS.

-8. Confirm the changes
+7. Confirm the changes

 There are a number of different ways to make dynamic updates and they are all dependent on your local setup.
 They break down into two basic types: